cmilsor245/plotscore/.aws/guides/english/README.md

 ### Running Next.js project in background

-Usually, if a Next.js is running in a terminal, it's not possible to close said terminal.
+Usually, if a Next.js app is running in a terminal, it's not possible to close said terminal.
 We need the production deployment to happen in the background in order to be able to access the site while not being locked in the terminal.

 To do this, we need to install `PM2`, which is a process manager that will manage our Next.js process in the background.